-It is situated outside Kalba, which is part of Emirates of Sharjah.
-You can reach there via scenic road through mountains.
-This is great place to learn about local wildlife.
-This is only such center in UAE where local endangered species are kept in enclosures but in their natural habitat.
+It is situated outside Kalba, which is part of Emirates of Sharjah on the UAE’s eastern coast.
+You can reach there via scenic road through the mountains.
+This is a great place to learn about local wildlife.
+This is only such centre in UAE where local endangered species are kept in enclosures but in their natural habitat.
 Great place for kids and visitors alike.
-To read more about this center click here

 Once you are in Kalba, better to visit the largest mangrove in UAE and only one on the western coast.
 You can do kayaking, boat ride in these mangroves.
 In winter you can even camp here.

 And when you are in Sharjah please don’t forget to recycle your garbage at Beeah recycling stations now you can even get wifi signal near Beeah recycling bins as they are solar powered hotspots.

 Hi, I am Amruta Kshemkalyani, sustainability professional and green building consultant turned responsible writer.
 I started this blog in 2009 to spread awareness about sustainable living and to share my experience of how to live eco-conscious in UAE.
 I also feature our responsible travel stories around the world and discuss green parenting.

 Green Living in Dubai is the UAE’s first sustainable lifestyle blog and a go-to guide for everything eco-friendly.